ChloeVincent/chloevincent.github.io/_posts/2020-11-15-deploy-django-blog-in-google-cloud-part2.markdown

 THANK YOU BENNETT !

-Since I haven't downloaded the Google Cloud SDK (event when I was told I should - but I don't like to do unecessary stuff - keep it simple !), I do that now.
+Since I haven't downloaded the Google Cloud SDK (even when I was told I should - but I don't like to do unecessary stuff - keep it simple !), I do that now.

 ### Install Google Cloud SDK
 I followed the [Google Cloud SDK documentation][gcloud-sdk-install], didn't run into any errors, yay!